Other gaming sites it owns include:

 Additionally, the WSOP application is responsive and intuitive, even if somewhat visually unattractive.
-Unfortunately, the room suffers from the same ailment that touches all other New Jersey poker rooms as of 2017: a painfully small player pool.
+Unfortunately, the room suffers from the same ailment that touches all other New Jersey poker rooms: a painfully small player pool.
 This makes the site mostly unsuitable for regular cash game and S&G play, but an attractive place for MTT enthusiasts.
 That will change in a matter of months though.

 Yes.
 New Jersey legalized online poker and other forms of online gambling back in 2013.
 The legal online poker market launched later on that year in NJ.

 In order to play on WSOP.com, you need to be 21 years of age and physically located within the borders of the state.

 Yes, you can.
 Thanks to a player pooling agreement, players at WSOP.com in New Jersey can play against those playing from Nevada and Delaware.